shakeelmohamed/egress-bootstrap/README.md

 </table>

 ## Usage
-* The best way to use Egress is by using the [Yeoman generator](http://github.com/shakeelmohamed/generator-egress)
+* The best way to use egress is by using the [Yeoman generator](http://github.com/shakeelmohamed/generator-egress)
 * This package was not meant to be installed through npm
     * But, you can run `npm install egress`, then copy the contents of the `node_modules/egress` folder to the root of your project directory and follow the steps below
     * Or, you can clone this project in the root of your project directory by running `git clone git@github.com/shakeelmohamed/egress.git`